CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 https://www.reddit.com/r/orthic/comments/ekpz4t/the_sydney_morning_herald_thu_23_dec_1909_190_wpm/ \
 https://www.reddit.com/r/orthic/comments/eknxwh/the_sydney_morning_herald_fri_23_dec_1904_165_wpm/

 For comparison, before computers, most educated adults could write cursive at 20-40wpm (words per minute).
 An introductory typing class, with 110 hours in class, required 20wpm to pass.
-Typical speeds are now 20-80wpm.
+Typical current-day speeds are 20-80wpm.
 Entry level office shorthand in the US required 60 or 80wpm; one person reports 120 to pass their 3-year program.
 Journalists in the UK needed 100wpm until fairly recently, and often considered shorthand their most difficult course.
 Current office shorthand requirement in other areas is 100-120.
 Toastmasters recommends 120 for formal speeches.
 Court reporting in California requires 200wpm for 10 minutes. https://www.courtreportersboard.ca.gov/applicants/skills_exam_faq.pdf

 Time to reach that speed varies widely.
-It's often reported in "courses," with no indication of the hours in or out of class.
+It's often reported in "courses," with no indication of the hours in or out of class, lessons per week, weeks per term, or terms per course.
 A very rough estimate is 100 hours for 100wpm.
+Be prepared for a plateau around 60wpm, and maybe a few more on the way to 100.
+That's just how our brains and bodies learn.
+Keep at it, and eventually the plateau will end.

 Note: Unless you get very good at shorthand, it is not advisable to use it for lecture notes.
 You will spend more time thinking about the shorthand than about the lecture.
 Then, after class, you will have to read the  shorthand (assuming it's readable) to learn the material.
 Learn the material in class.
 Use a combination of Rozane's system for Consecutive Interpretation and Cornell Notes to record what you need to remember, and what you need to research.
+Practice your shorthand in lectures when the instructor keeps talking about a point you already understand.

+Alternate between slow enough to be accurate, slow enough that you can keep up but don't have time to think, and so fast you can't quite keep up.
+Do this for long passages, and when you are drilling individual words, phrases, and sentence parts.

-More advice on speedbuilding is here
+More advice on speedbuilding, and links to text-to-speech sites that are slow enough for early dictation, is here
 ```
 cricket's shorthand tips
 ```

+# Levels
+There Orthic has 4 main levels:
+- Fully written.
+The alphabet and special joins for letters that do not work well together.
+This level is significantly faster than longhand, but you can do better with very little effort.
+- Ordinary.
+Simplified spelling.
+Abbreviations for a few common prefixes and suffixes, including raising the word to indicate some positions.
+(Writing by mode / supra-lineal writing.)
+- Abbreviated, aka Correspondence.
+Teaching Part 1, 9 lessons.
+Recommended for correspondence between members of the Cambridge Shorthand Society.
+- Reporting.
+Advanced tips.

+The Manual combines Ordinary and Abbreviated.
+The Supplement moves some rules from Reporting to Abbreviated or even Ordinary.
+Teaching Part 1 covers the first three levels in nine lessons, and claims s you can reach 60wpm after finishing the 9 week program (and doing a mere fifteen minutes a day of homework).
+That is probably optimistic.

+Teaching, Part 2 begins by stating:
+> The “Reporting Style” of Orthic is in no way essentially different from the “Corresponding Style.”
+There is little new to learn, and nothing to unlearn.
+It is simply the same methods of abbreviation as given in the Teacher’s Manual, part 1, extended.

+Revised adds optional rules at all levels.
+In writing this guide, I chose to merge these rules with the main text, clearly marked with the source.
+This keeps all the rules in an easily-searchable form, hopefully without adding too much confusion for those who wish to ignore those found only in Revised.

 # Publications and Source Material